 This complete version of the Opioid Analgesic Stewardship in Acute Pain Clinical Care Standard describes what each quality statement means for patients and their families, clinicians, and health service organisations, and provides indicators for local monitoring.
 It includes information about using clinical care standards, and the background and evidence sources for this standard.

-The Commission is seeking an Ongoing EL1 Compliance and Procurement Manager, Business Unit.
+The Commission is seeking an ongoing EL1 Senior Project Officer General Practice and Primary Care.

 Information on this vacancy and how to apply can be found in the link below.
-Applications for this role will close 11.59pm Australian Eastern Daylight Time (AEDT) Wednesday 19 March 2025.
+Applications for this role will close 11.59pm Australian Eastern Standard Time (AEST) Sunday 11 May 2025.